Georgia Bulldogs: Football

 The 93,033 seat Dooley Field at Sanford Stadium is the home of the Georgia football team.
 The white, and now also brown Bulldog is UGA's mascot and is properly known as the late "Uga VIII", now "Uga X", previously known as "Que".
 The Bulldogs play in the tradition-rich Southeastern Conference.

 The Bulldogs claim four football national championships: one for the 1942 seasons based on the determinations of several selecting organizations, and three consensus national championships for the 1980, 2021, and 2022 seasons based on the votes of the AP and Coaches Polls (several selectors have recognized the Bulldogs as national champions for the 1927, 1946, and 1968 seasons as well).
-Georgia has won 15 Southeastern Conference (SEC) championships (the most recent coming in 2024).
+Georgia has won 15 Southeastern Conference (SEC) championships (the most recent coming in 2025).

 Georgia owns the nations longest active bowl streak at 26, surpassing the previous leader Virginia Tech, who reeled off 27 in a row.
 The bulldogs are 20–6 in that stretch, excluding the three CFP National Championship games in 2018, 2022, and 2023.
-In that time period; Georgia has accumulated 3 Peach Bowl victories, 3 Sugar Bowl victories, and a CFP Semi-Final Rose Bowl win to send them to the 2018 CFP National Championship game.
-Georgia's brand has grown exponentially under coach Kirby Smart, who's pieced together three #1 recruiting classes in his five seasons as Head Coach and led the Bulldogs to the 2021 National Championship victory over Nick Saban's Alabama Crimson Tide team 33–18.
+In that time period; Georgia has accumulated 3 Peach Bowl victories, 3 Sugar Bowl victories, 2 Orange Bowl victories, and a CFP Semi-Final Rose Bowl win to send them to the 2018 CFP National Championship game.
+Georgia's brand has grown exponentially under coach Kirby Smart, who's pieced together three #1 recruiting classes in his eleven seasons as Head Coach and led the Bulldogs to the 2021 National Championship victory over Nick Saban's Alabama Crimson Tide team 33–18.
 The next year, the Bulldogs also won the National Champion over Sonny Dykes' TCU Horned Frogs team 65–7.